Learn Stage Lighting – The Best Way?

 You might be interested in reading Books On Stage Lighting – 5 Of The Best for further information.

-Thanks to O2ma for this great picture!
+Thanks to O2ma on Flickr for this great picture!

 Stage Lighting Courses